luke537/bamboo-coding-challenge/README.md

 # bamboo-coding-challenge

 ## To run:
-cd into bamboo-coding-challenge and then npm start
+cd into bamboo-coding-challenge and then run npm start

 There are two users that are set-up already on the app.
 You can log in with either:
 ### User 1: